Editor’s Note: This post has been updated with new links and fresh content. 😉

 But you shouldn’t necessarily give it away for free.

-In exchange for a cool eBook or a helpful webinar, you can ask people to share their email address and some additional information with you.
+If you’re going to provide a cool eBook or a helpful webinar, for example, you can ask people to share their email address and some additional information with you.

-As a person clicks on the Facebook ad, they’ll be led to a landing page where they need to fill in an extensive lead form before they can download the report.
+When a person clicks on the Facebook ad, they’re directed to a landing page where they must complete an extensive lead form before they can download the report.

 That’s beneficial to HubSpot for several reasons: